Vyral/base-template/_posts/2019-08-29-should-you-appeal-your-property-tax-assessment.md

 &nbsp;

 Recently, most of you have received your property tax assessment in the mail.
-That’s always a fun experience finding out how much you owe the government.
+That’s always a fun experience—finding out how much you owe the government.
 But in all seriousness, **if you feel that your property has been overvalued, you can protest your assessment and get it lowered**.

 In Salt Lake County, the main thing you’ll need is a proper evaluation of the current tax year in the form of an appraisal, a closing statement, or comparable sold properties (which we can help you with).&nbsp;**From there, you start your appeal**.